 Psychologists and doctors are often exploring the idea of potential causes of anxiety that may not be easily explained by previous research.
-In the 1800's, a philosopher by the name of Sren Kierkegaard came up with the theory of existentialism the idea that human behavior is governed by individual beliefs in life's biggest questions, and the freedoms that people enjoy.
+In the 1800's, a philosopher by the name of Sren Kierkegaard came up with the theory of existentialism: the idea that human behavior is governed by individual beliefs to life's biggest questions and the freedoms that people enjoy.

 Also known as existential angst, existential anxiety is the theory that anxiety itself (along with other negative emotions) stems from stress over those freedoms and the unknown.

 Behavioral Principles Still Cure Existential Anxiety

 Those that believe in existential anxiety can still be cured with the right relaxation and behavioral tactics.
 Learn what your symptoms say about the ideal treatment for your anxiety.

 How Existential Anxiety Works